yiqiwangphysics/yiqiwangphysics.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: #'There is only one true heroism in the world: to see the world as it is, and to love it' ― Roman Rolland
+subtitle: "There is only one true heroism in the world \: to see the world as it is, and to love it" - Roman Rolland

 profile:
   align: right
-  image: prof_pic.jpg
+  image: Yiqi_Wang_Portrait.jpg
   image_cicular: false # crops the image to make it circular
   address: >
     <p><a href='https://physics.yale.edu'>Yale University</a></p>